trigger-corp/Forge-Documentation/source/mobile.rst

 Setting up an iOS environment
 -----------------------------
-To build and run iOS apps, you can use a Mac, Windows or Linux computer.
+To build and run iOS apps, you can use a Mac or Windows computer.
 However, to use the iOS simulator, a Mac is required.

-For more information on how to build for iOS from a non-Mac computer, see :ref:`tools-ios-windows` and our `Build and test your iPhone / iPad app on Windows and Linux
+For more information on how to build for iOS from a non-Mac computer, see :ref:`tools-ios-windows` and our `Build and test your iPhone / iPad app on Windows
 <http://trigger.io/cross-platform-application-development-blog/2012/06/13/new-features-test-iphone-ipad-apps-on-windows-and-linux-embed-media-players-and-widgets-updated-toolkit/>`_
 blog post.